hackolade/plugins/README.md

 **maxValue** (*number*) - optional: for numeric controls only.
 Self explanatory

 **dependency** *(object)* - optional: contains an object with a key and arguments determining whether or not to display this property.
-Example of a simple dependency, testing the value of a previous property:
+Example of a simple dependency, testing the value of a property:

         "dependency": {
             "key": "type",
             "value": "string"
         }

-Example of a dependency, testing for the presence of a previous property:
+Example of a dependency, testing for the presence of a property:

         "dependency": {
             "key": "name",
             "exists": false
         }

-Example of a dependency, testing for the properties of the string characteristics of another property:
+Example of a dependency, testing for the properties of the string characteristics of a property:

         "dependency": {
             "key": "name",